 Check out this page for more info. http://cims.nyu.edu/~kiryl/Precalculus/Section_2.4-Average%20Rate%20of%20Change/Average%20Rate%20of%20Change.pdf It’s probably geared more towards a calculus class (while I tried to explain it without calculus) but it’s not too bad to understand.
 Let me know if you need anything else!

-Anonymous asked: can you solve this and explain how?? :( Teresa drove to a resort 319 miles from her house. her speed one was 50mph while the second part was 48 mph? if her total driving time was 6.5 hours, how long did she travel at each rate
+Anonymous said: can you solve this and explain how?? :( Teresa drove to a resort 319 miles from her house. her speed one was 50mph while the second part was 48 mph? if her total driving time was 6.5 hours, how long did she travel at each rate

 Let x = the time spent travelling 50mph (number of hours)